abarrak/abarrak.github.io/_i18n/en/_posts/2022-9-23-reflections-on-iac-with-terraform.md

 Compared to Ansible as an orchestration tool on the infrastructure layer, I find that Terraform overall is more expressive and concise to enable building on modules in much elegant and feasible manner, with the excellent readability of HCL and dependency management of plugins.

-The state is a major difference to consider too.
+The state is a major difference to consider here.

 Ansible takes a stateless approach by always exchanging the desired state with the target resources in order to know the actual state then apply the delta, if needed.
 On the other hand, Terraform is stateful and manages the state in local or remote manner.

 ## Summary

-All in all, codifying infra and platform layers (e.g. using terraform) has a key benefit to organizations in adopting the DevOps practices which leads to operational excellence, eventually.
+All in all, codifying infra and platform layers *(e.g. using terraform)* can bring key benefits to organizations in adopting the DevOps practices, leading to operational excellence, eventually.